sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 3. Add missing typings for your dependencies.
 TODO: LINK
 4. Add missing typings in your code.
 TODO: LINK
 5. Fix errors in existing types.
 TODO: LINK

+6. Stub out modules in a d.ts.
+(When you don't mind checking in Typescript code, although others don't necessarily need to edit it.)

 ## Missing types in dependencies